General description Lahu woman in traditional dress kneeling on a board wrapped in black velvet.

 The doll is wearing a traditional Lahu turban.
 One can see the crown of a black cotton material which is covered by a dark bronze coloured shawl with gold threads running through it.
 There are embroidered panels of blue and pink or pink and orange geometric patterns.
 Rows of round silver sequins with a point raised in the centre complete the design.

 The doll is wearing a black cotton jacket with two 1-cm red cotton bands on her sleeves.
 Above each band is a row of pyramids made of the same silver sequins as on her turban.
 A red lapel runs down the front of the jacket.
 At the bottom of the jacket is a 1-cm band of light blue cotton.
 Two 1.5-cm coins adorn the doll’s chest.
-She is wearing a full-length black cotton wrap-around skirt.
+She is wearing a full-length black cotton sarong typical of this ethnic group.
 Around the waist is a 5-cm band of material woven in a geometric design of red, green, dark orange, white, pink and purple colours.
 She is bare-footed.

 She has a solid silver ring around her neck.
 Below this is a collection of necklaces: 3 made of silver chains and five made of coral-type red beads.
 She has a single solid silver bracelet on her right wrist and three on her left.